arpank-2380/arpank-2380.github.io/_pages/software.md

 toc_icon: tools
 toc_labels: "Software"
 ---
-Here you will find the tools I uses for my research.
+Here you will find the tools I use for my research.
 This includes the computational chemistry/physics/materials-science packages that I developed and also the commercial/open-source packages I routinely use for my research work.

 ## Packages I develop and maintain